sdc-china/ida-operator/README.md

 ## Before you begin

-1\.
+Step 1.
 Log in to your cluster

 ```
 #Using the OpenShift CLI: